Ethics panel to vote on San Francisco sheriff's fate

-SAN FRANCISCO San Francisco Sheriff Ross Mirkarimi, suspended after his conviction in a spousal-abuse case, sat through hours of public comments for and against him on Thursday as he awaited an ethics panel's vote on whether he should permanently lose his job.
+SAN FRANCISCO A city ethics panel was due to vote on Thursday after a final public hearing on whether embattled San Francisco Sheriff Ross Mirkarimi should permanently lose his job following his conviction in a spousal-abuse case.

-The five-member ethics commission was expected to render its judgment by day's end, and its recommendation then goes to the 11-seat Board of Supervisors, which will decide the fate of the city's top elected lawman.
+The recommendation of the five-member ethics commission will then go to the 11-seat Board of Supervisors, which will decide the fate of the city's top elected lawman.

-The supervisors must act within 30 days after they receive a formal, written report from the ethics panel, which could take weeks to prepare.
-That means the board is unlikely to take up the matter before returning from a Labor Day recess in early September.

-Mayor Ed Lee placed Mirkarimi on leave without pay and initiated misconduct proceedings to remove him from office in March after the sheriff pleaded guilty to a misdemeanor charge of unlawfully restraining his wife, Venezuelan soap opera actress Eliana Lopez.
+Mayor Ed Lee placed Mirkarimi on leave without pay and initiated misconduct proceedings to remove him from office in March after he pleaded guilty to a misdemeanor charge of unlawfully restraining his wife, Venezuelan soap opera actress Eliana Lopez.

 The saga involving Mirkarimi, a former member of the Board of Supervisors and co-founder of California's Green Party, has rocked San Francisco's political establishment and dominated local media coverage for months.